-The Rare Book Collection includes more than 25,000 rare, scarce and unique books dating from 1493 to the present.
+The Rare Book Collection includes 20,000 rare, scarce and unique titles dating from 1493 to the present.
 Cataloging records can be accessed on STARS, the University Libraries' online catalog.
-Subject areas include 16th and 17th century history and literature, Long Island and New York history, classics in Latin, Irish literature, the Perishable Press Limited, Black Mountain Poetry, natural sciences, and book and printing history.
+Subject areas include 16th and 17th century history and literature, Long Island and New York history, classics in Latin, Irish literature, the Perishable Press Limited, Black Mountain poets, natural sciences, and book and printing history.
 The oldest book in the collection is The Nuremberg Chronicle, a pictorial history of the earth published in 1493 that was compiled by Dr. Hartmann Schedel, illustrated and engraved by Michael Wohlgemuth, Wilhelm Pleydenwurff and Albrecht Dürer, and printed and published by Anton Koberger.

 |L'Illustration, 6 December 1924|